krakphp/lava/doc/packages.rst

     {
         public function boostrap(Lava\App $app) {
             // these will be invoked on bootstrap
-            // any initialization to the system should be done here, globals, filesystem, etc...
+            // any initialization to the system should be done here, globals, filesystem,
-        }
+            // adding event listeners, using any service }

         public function with(Lava\App $app) {
+            // register services and configures the Application.
+These are invoked
-            // these are invoked after the app is bootstraped and services have been
+            // the moment they are registered on the app instance.
-            // registered.
-You can configure the application, add events, register more
+            // You can configure the application, register more
             // services, add global or route middleware, define routes, add commands, etc...
         }

         public function register(Cargo\Container $c) {
-            // register services on the Application Container.
-These are invoked
-            // the moment they are registered on the app instance.
+            // only used for registering services, use this if you are registering services not related
+            // to the application
         }
     }